wernsey/chip8/README.md

 The implementations feature a rudimentary debugger: Press F5 to pause a running game.
 The program counter and the current instruction will be displayed at the bottom of the screen, along with the values of the 16 Vx registers.
 Press F6 to step through the program to the next instruction and F8 to resume the program.

-The `Makefile` will build both versions.
+The `Makefile` will build the SDL version by default, and build the GDI version under Windows.

 ### SDL Implementation